andostini/dailies_server/README.md

 MAIL_PASSWORD=sdf
 to send EMails from the contact form.

-## Installing
+## First time running
+- Make sure Python 3.8 is installed on your system. (check with 'python3 -v' in Terminal)
-- Open Terminal and cd to project root folder (flaskr must be imediate child)
+- Open Terminal and cd to project root folder.
+A folder named 'flaskr' must be the imediate child.
-- run "python3 -m venv venv" to initiate virtual environment
+- run ". install.sh" to init the flask app
-- run "source venv/bin/activate"
-- run "pip install -r requirements.txt"
-- run "export FLASK_APP=flaskr"
-- run "flask init-db"
-- Exit virtual environment and cd to static folder
+- Open a second Terminal window and again cd to project root folder
-- run "npm install"
+- run ". run2.sh"
-- Update run.sh and run2.sh and replace <PATH TO dailies_server> with your actual path to this project

 ## Running
-- Open Terminal and cd to project root folder (flaskr must be imediate child)
+- Open Terminal and cd to project root folder.
+A folder named 'flaskr' must be the imediate child.
 - run ". run.sh"
-- Open new Terminal window and cd to project root folder (flaskr must be imediate child)
+- Open a second Terminal window and again cd to project root folder
 - run ". run2.sh"